 Multivitamins are one of the most common vitamins taken in the world today, and we believe that everyone should be taking a multivitamin.
 But which one to take is the big question.
 Drones of individuals turn to this “one pill” in order to “keep themselves healthy.”
 Like we discussed previously, though, supplements are made to complement an already healthy lifestyle.
 And also as discussed earlier, not all supplements are created equal.

 Multivitamins are meant to be the filler for what you miss in your everyday diet.
 For the most part, your body will excrete any excess vitamins and minerals it does not need.
 I am guessing you need this bridge to get all your nutrients, since 75% of people worldwide don’t get their five daily servings of fruits and vegetables per day, and five is still too low in my mind (gotta love green smoothies!)
-Multivitamins will help where your diet falls short and will help increase eye health, bone health, and blood health (preventing things like anemia), as well as a possible connection to heart disease and cancer.
+Multivitamins will help where your diet falls short.

 Taking a once daily pill might not be the most beneficial vitamin, as it is heavily compacted and hard to digest and get all the nutrients out of that pellet.
 Instead, I like to opt for a multivitamin that is in gel or liquid form.
 I personally take this vitamin in the morning with my green smoothie.
 We love and take Passion 4 Life Liquid Multivitaminfor its abundance of minerals and vitamins and the absorption rate that this liquid vitamin has.
 Click here to check price and purchase.

 If you couldn’t tell by now, we love our greens.
 A green smoothie has been one of the most beneficial staples and additions to our diet since we started it in 2015.
-We have also seen the huge impact that this has had on our patients and customers in the dry eye community.
+We have also seen the huge impact that this has had on our patients and customers.
 The green smoothie that we make every morning, and sometimes for lunch, contains kale, spinach, or other greens (we also sometimes add a greens superfood powder to our smoothie, in addition to our leafy greens).

 It also isn’t just for your smoothies.
 You can mix it with only water and take it for a quick greens kick on the go.
 Or you can even put a scoop in oatmeal, yogurt, soups, or any other dishes you are making.